chaosaround/data-workflow/README.md

 Model validation for writing in transformer if model is supplied

+Unit tests

 CSV/TSV/PSV parsing code at DelimitedFileStorage

 Refactor run.php, create WF runner with OOP, add console parameters support and progress reporting where possible

+Error handling and Exceptions

+Integration tests

+?
+How to deal with storages relations?